Using Contemporary Issues Databases

 Opposing Viewpoints: Starting Page

-Opposing Viewpoints: Article Page
+Opposing Viewpoints: Issue Page

 These databases are ideal for students seeking information for an argumentative paper, or needing to develop a topic idea, or however you would like to use them!
 They contain so much information and are continuously updated, so they are a great resource for students starting out their research!